YWolfeee/YWolfeee.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate (4<sup>th</sup> / 5 year) in [Peking University](https://www.pku.edu.cn), majoring in Data Science (Math + Computer Science).
-I am fortunate to research in Professor [Liwei Wang](http://www.liweiwang-pku.com/)'s group.
-My research interest lies in many fields, including language models, theory in deep learning and reinforcement learning as well as AI for Science.
+I am a senior undergrad in [Peking University](https://www.pku.edu.cn), majoring in Data Science (Math + Computer Science).
+I am fortunate to research with Professor [Liwei Wang](http://www.liweiwang-pku.com/).
+My research interest lies in many fields, including language models, theory in DL and RL, as well as AI for Science.
 <br/>
 I am going to apply for CS Ph.D. this year.
 If you are interested in working together, please feel free to contact me!

 News
 ======
-I am honored as [Person of the Year 2021](http://m.cyol.com/gb/articles/2021-12/28/content_XM2l5spYg.html) of Peking University (10 people / all undergrads & grads) thanks to [the Intelligent Campus Charity Entrepreneurship Program](https://github.com/Yuanpei-Intelligence) I lead.
+I am honored as [Person of the Year 2021](http://m.cyol.com/gb/articles/2021-12/28/content_XM2l5spYg.html) of Peking University (10 people / all undergrads & grads) thanks to [the Intelligent Campus Charity Entrepreneurship Program](https://github.com/Yuanpei-Intelligence) I founded and led.
 See [our website](https://yppf.yuanpei.pku.edu.cn) with more than a million visits!

 Publications
 ======